bramble-lang/bramble-lang/design/features/projects.md

 7. Need to distinctly define what a canonical path is.
 Especially now that "projects" are involved and a path that a user writes could reference the current project or an external project or it could be relative.
 Then define exactly what the label in LLVM is, which should _not_ include "root" in its name.

+Plan 1
+1. Add a flag to Path that indicates if the path is canonical or not.
+If it is, then make canonical will do nothing.
+If it isn't then make canonical will make it canonical and then set the flag to true.
+2. If this works, then maybe create a new CanonicalPath type that will allow me to specify what a function wants.